timchen0326/sta304_week3/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository provides an analysis of marriage license statistics from various civic centers across a major city from 2011 to 2024.
+The data is used to examine trends, seasonal variations, and civic center comparisons.
+This project is part of the Telling Stories with Data course, and the analysis results are presented in a Quarto-generated report.

 ## File Structure

-The repo is structured as:
+The repo is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+data/raw_data/: Contains the raw marriage license data obtained from civic centers. data/analysis_data/: Contains the cleaned dataset, prepared for analysis. models/: Contains fitted models used for analysis (e.g., Poisson regression models). other/: Contains relevant literature, reference materials, and notes related to the analysis. paper/: Contains the Quarto document, bibliography, and the final PDF report generated from the analysis. scripts/: Contains the R scripts used to clean the data, simulate models, and generate figures.

 ## Statement on LLM usage

+Parts of the code and text in this repository were assisted by AI tools.
+For example:

+Code suggestions and completions were assisted by Codriver.
-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The abstract and introduction were drafted with the help of ChatGPT.
+The chat history is available in other/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist